 Sophomore year of college I started becoming more aware of the all the data I was posting online, mostly because I realized how much time I was spending on Facebook in the first place.
-Before it was on the first page of my home screen and always opened in a browser tab.
+Before it was on the first page of my home screen on my phone and always opened in a browser tab.
 Whenever I had a free moment on the bus or an empty URL bar in the browser I would find myself moving to hit the ‘f’ icon, or typing ‘f’ in to the URL bar without thinking and end up aimlessly scrolling Facebook.
 Once I realized it, I started to consider why I used Facebook, what was I getting out of it and also what was the true cost of using the service?
-In middle and high school I did things like backfilling all the places I’ve been, where I worked, what my interests were and more out of some sense of completion, that the more comprehensive your profile is the better.
-But now I was wondering, why does everyone (and Facebook) need to know that I went to Botswana and really like the All Blacks and Bill Nye the Science Guy?
+In middle and high school I did things like backfilling all the places I’ve been, where I worked, what my interests were and more out of some sense of completion.
+But, now I was wondering, why does everyone (and Facebook) need to know that I went to Botswana and really like the All Blacks and Bill Nye the Science Guy?

 Alternative forms of curation on the Internet

 So how does one get news without a recommendation engine?
 Very millenial / Gen Z question I know.
 One can try the newsy subreddits of Reddit.
+Reddit doesn’t use an recommender model, it uses the opinions of its users to promote or hide content.
 I found myself aimlessly scrolling it to waste time on Reddit too, so I uninstalled that app as well.
 But one again, there are also concerns about if the aggregate opinion of Reddit is an effective way to rank news or content.
 Similar to how Facebook has an incentive to promote incendiary content because it’s more engaging, the promotion of content on Reddit is based on a measure of how engaging it is.
 So again without the pressures of decorum, nuance and factual accuracy enforced in real life, you end up seeing the id of society embodied on reddit.
 The things that are most popular on Reddit are things that make you super happy (/r/aww, /r/wholesomememes, etc.) or make you super angry (/r/PublicFreakout, /r/IdiotsInCars and /r/trashy) (https://redditmetrics.com/) or some other strong emotion.
 Other link aggregators (HackerNews etc.) have the similar problems.

 A Theory of Curation for the Internet